Augmented Index and Quantum Streaming Algorithms for DYCK(2)

 \end{remark} As a result, we may bound quantum communication complexity of a protocol from below by analysing its information cost.

 We further restrict ourselves to ``safe protocols'', in which the registers~$A_\rin,B_\rin$ are only used as control registers in the local isometries.
 This restriction does not affect the results in this article, for the following reason.
 Let~$\Pi$ be any protocol with classical inputs distributed as~$\nu$, in which the two parties may apply arbitrary isometries to their quantum registers.
 In particular, these registers include~$A_\rin,B_\rin$ which are initialized to the input.
-Let~$\Pi'$ be the protocol with the same registers as~$\Pi$ and two additional quantum registers~$A'_\rin,B'_\rin$ of the same sizes as~$A_\rin,B_\rin$, respectively.
-In the protocol~$\Pi'$, the two parties each make a coherent local copy of their inputs into~$A'_\rin,B'_\rin$, respectively, at the outset.
+Let~$\Pi'$ be the protocol with the same registers as~$\Pi$ and two additional quantum registers~$A'_\rin,B'_\rin$ of the same sizes as~$A_\rin,B_\rin \,$, respectively.
+In the protocol~$\Pi'$, the two parties each make a coherent local copy of their inputs into~$A'_\rin,B'_\rin \,$, respectively, at the outset.
+That is, Alice applies an isometry that maps

+for each possible classical input~$x$, and Bob applies a similar isometry to~$B_\rin$.
 The registers~$A'_\rin,B'_\rin$ are never touched hereafter, and the two parties simulate the original protocol~$\Pi$ on the remaining registers.
-Lauri\`ere and Touchette~\cite{LauriereT16} show that the quantum information cost of~$\Pi$ is at least as much as that of the protocol~$\Pi'$:
+As Lauri\`ere and Touchette~\cite[Proposition~9]{LT17-information-flow-arxiv} show, the quantum information cost of~$\Pi$ is at least as much as that of the protocol~$\Pi'$:

 Thus, the quantum information cost trade-off we show for safe protocols holds for arbitrary protocols as well.